OPRobots/OshwdemMazes/README.md

 ### Maze straightness

-Since v1.3, there is a command line parameter to generate the maze with more straightened paths:
+Since v1.3, there is a command line parameter to generate the maze with more straightened paths.

+### Maze size and goal location
+Since 2024 revision, there is two new command line parameters to set the size of the maze and the goal location:

 ```
-$ ./MazeGenerator.exe -h

-OSHWDEM Maze Generator v1.3 R2276

 -h --help
     Shows this help

 -s --straightforward
     Generates more straightness paths; float value (0.00 - 1.00), default is 0.50

+-z --size
+    Defines the size of the maze; two int values separated by a comma, default is 16,16

+-c --cornergoal
+    Indicate if the goal is in the upper right corner. default is false (goal in the center)
 ```

 ![Maze straightness 0%-100%](img/maze_straightness.gif)